HaxeFlixel/flixel-ui/README.md

 * "bottom"
 * "center"

+You can also specify a **round** attribute (up/down/round/true/false) in the anchor tag itself to round the final calculated position.

 **Note to non-native speakers of English:** "flush" is a carpentry term, so if one side of one object is parallel to and touching another object's side with no air between them, the objects are "flush."
 This has nothing to do with toilets :)

 --